‘The Big Bang Theory’ Was Cancelled Because Jim Parsons Wanted Out, Per ‘Entertainment Weekly’

 — The Big Bang Theory (@bigbangtheory) August 22, 2018

-As previously reported by the Inquisitr, actress Kaley Cuoco spoke out about leaving the show behind in an emotional post to her Instagram account on Wednesday just after news of the show’s cancellation dropped online.
+As previously reported by the Inquisitr, actress Kaley Cuoco spoke out about leaving the show behind in an emotional post to her Instagram account on Wednesday just after news broke of the show ending.

-“This ride has been a dream come true and as life changing as it gets.
+“This ride has been a dream come true and as life-changing as it gets.
 No matter when it was going to end, my heart would have always been broken in two.
 Drowning in tears, we promise to bring you the best season yet.
 To the fans, our crew, families, Chuck Lorre, Warner Brothers, CBS, and everyone who has supported us for so many years, thank you.
-We are goin out with a bang,” Kaley wrote to all of her followers on the social media site.
+We are going out with a bang.”

 It is unclear how The Big Bang Theory will end.
-There are a number of things that could happen.
+There are a number of theories about what could happen.
 Fans could finally learn Penny’s maiden name, as it has never been revealed, or viewers could finally see Raj find true love.
 In addition, Sheldon and Amy and/or Penny and Leonard could welcome children of their own.

 Johnny Galecki previously revealed that whatever happens, he hopes that the series finale is “emotional,” since the entire cast is going to cry through the entire thing anyway.